 Ironically, when a financial institution learns a deposit or loan customer has died, confusion and dread seem to be the normal reaction.
-We'll walk you through the complicated process of dealing with a customer's death – both on the deposit side and the loan side, as well as unique issues when doing business with the decedent's estate.
+We'll walk you through the best practices when dealing with a customer's death – both on the deposit side and the loan side, as well as unique issues that can arise when doing business with the decedent's estate.
 This webinar provides information on best practices, rather than the unique features of any state's probate laws.

 - What documents are required upon the death of an individual?